kernelian/kernelian-project/README.md

 Kind of bugs and real bugs

 # Real bugs
-When you try to create a file, it crashes.
+When you try to create a file, it crashes. (temporarily fixed by removing the pseudo-filesystem)

 # Kind of bugs
 You can shoot the words in the spaceoshooter game